 Hyperspectral Remote Sensing Data and a Multi-proxy Investigation for Characterizing Mineral Resource Deposits in Alaska

 Alaska is considered one of the premier locations in the world for mineral exploration and for discovery of world-class mineral resources.
-However, Alaska is one of the most sparsely mapped regions of the world and extensive ongoing efforts are underway to discover areas for potential development.
+However, Alaska is one of the most under-explored regions of the world and extensive ongoing efforts are underway to find areas with economic resource potential.
 In Alaska, both geologic mapping and minerals exploration are challenging for the same reasons: the state’s large size, limited transportation infrastructure, harsh climate, steep terrain, and an extensive cover of dense vegetation in the lower altitudes and snow and glaciers at the higher elevations.
 New strategies aimed at overcoming these obstacles are needed if Alaska’s mineral endowment is to be properly evaluated.
-This project will use remotely sensed imaging spectroscopy data in a region of known mineralization and relief as a mineral resource assessment tool.
-Project objectives are to define the geologic and topographic parameters reflected in the acquired data and to gather information on the extent and type of vegetative cover.
-The synthesis of results from this investigation will be used to enhance geologic mapping and to develop a predictive exploration model for the identification of precious metal and critical mineral deposits that can be used in Alaska and replicated in other parts of the world.
+The project's objectives are to characterize mineral composition and other surface parameters reflected in the acquired data.
+The synthesis of results from this investigation will enhance our understanding of the regional geology and be used to develop a predictive exploration model for the identification of precious, base and critical metal-bearing deposits in parts of the Alaska Range and Brooks Range.
+These results will illustrate how such remote sensing techniques can be applied to identification of resources in Alaska and similar remote regions of the world.

 Data Integration and Synthesis